 If you’re thinking of getting your child some toy woodworking tools, consider instead these kid-sized real tools from HABA.
-Using real tools (heavy, sharp and pointed as they may be) facilitates new skills, and enables children to accomplish real tasks, helping build their self-esteem and confidence.
+Using real tools (heavy, sharp and pointed as they may be) facilitates new skills.
+It enables children to accomplish real tasks, helping build their self-esteem and confidence.

-So what makes these HABA tools so great is that they are most definitely real tools – able to cut and drill and gouge – but they are also sized just right for little hands, making the tools not too big or heavy for kids to handle, which means they can handle them more safely.
+So what makes these HABA tools so great is that they are most definitely real tools – able to cut and drill and gouge.
+But they are also sized just right for little hands.
+This means these real tools are not too big or heavy for kids to handle.
+And that means they can handle them more safely.

 Bow Saw and Folding Pocket Saw

-The bow saw demands a little more concentration and precision, and is harder to get into a rhythm with as you saw, as it will snag on the wood if angle or pressure are off.
-However I don’t think that this is a bad thing – when used properly, it works fine, and it was clear that for the kids, getting better at using it really increased their sense of accomplishment.
+The bow saw demands a little more concentration and precision.
+It is harder to get into a rhythm with as they saw, as it snags on the wood if angle or pressure aren’t right.
+However I don’t think that this added challenge is a bad thing.
+When used properly, it works fine.
+So for the kids, getting better at using a more difficult tool really increased their sense of accomplishment.

 Gimlet and Hand Brace